taylorFaucett/taylorfaucett.github.io/_pages/about.md

 - ML Model Interpretability/Intelligibility
 - Black Box testing and Data Mining
 - Dimensionality Reduction and Processing Abstract Features to Human-Readable Information
-- Causality and Reinforcement Learning
+- Causality and guided learning

 <!-- I was a graduate student working with [Daniel Whiteson](https://www.physics.uci.edu/people/daniel-o-whiteson) at the University of California at Irvine from 2015-2021.
 I am now actively searching for new opportunities in industry -->